 The medical field has been booming industry for years now and it’s expected to continue to grow at a record pace.

-I see it myself it when I’m out and about.
+I see it myself it when I’m out running errands.
 There are new medical facilities popping up all over the city.
 And that’s great news for anyone who works in this industry.

-And if you do a job search for anything in the medical profession you’ll get a whole lot of listings to read through.
+If you do a job search in the medical profession you’ll get a whole lot of listings to read through.

-But it’s not only in-office jobs that are available.
+But it’s not only in-office jobs that are available now.
 If you have experience in the medical field, you can also enjoy the perks of working from home.